 Gina Mazza Hillier, author of Everything Matters, Nothing Matters: For Women Who Dare to Live with Exquisite Calm, Euphoric Creativity and Divine Clarity, doesn’t laugh at my “change the world” resolutions.
 “There is no order of miracles in intentions,” she says, “meaning that yes, we can solve world peace and other grandiose intentions.”
 However, she advises me to harness the “taming power of the small” – in other words, like Simmons, she recommends we break down resolutions into smaller intentions that contribute to the whole.
 “This is particularly germane for the green movement,” explains Hillier, “the promise being that, if we all do our own small part, we can ultimately save the planet.”

-Leslie Garrett is an award-winning journalist and author of The Virtuous Consumer: Your Essential Shopping Guide for a Better, Kinder, Healthier World (and one our kids will thanks us for!).
+Leslie Garrett is an award-winning journalist and author of The Virtuous Consumer: Your Essential Shopping Guide for a Better, Kinder, Healthier World.
 Thanks to resolutions to bike (except in winter — she lives in Canada) for all trips less than 10 miles, eat locally and organically, and refuse consumer goods that don’t contribute to the health of her family or the planet, she’s lost weight, gained muscle mass, boosted her bank account and eliminated clutter!
 Her 2009 resolutions include growing her family’s vegetables, collecting rainwater, meditating without falling asleep, and honing a polite but firm way to ask parents to stop idling their cars in front of her children’s school.
 Oh yeah … and creating world peace.